edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_8.md

 5. What is consider a good AD (Administrative Distance)?
     - Ans: The lower the AD, the more likely it'll get picked

+6. MC: Quite a lot of questions on topics like InterVLAN routing ! (aka: router-on-a-stick)

 # 10. Dynamic Roututing
 ## 10.3 OSPF